 Accessible to students of all backgrounds with an interest in luxury

-Opportunity to collaborate with diverse peers as part of student work group
+Opportunity to collaborate with diverse peers as part of the student workgroup

-Real-life experience: final student presentation to jury of renowned professionals.
+Real-life experience: final student presentation to a jury of renowned professionals.

-Have you ever passed by the window displays of Selfridges, Bloomingdales or Printemps and stopped on your track as you admired their design?
-At the opposite of the spectrum, have you ever wondered what is this instinct that urges you to push the opaque fiber glass doors of the Comme des Garcons flagship store in Rue du Faubourg St. Honore in Paris?
+Have you ever passed by the window displays of Selfridges, Bloomingdales, or Printemps and stopped on your track as you admired their design?
+On the opposite of the spectrum, have you ever wondered what is this instinct that urges you to push the opaque fiberglass doors of the Comme des Garcons flagship store in Rue du Faubourg St. Honore in Paris?
 Whether we are astounded by their complexity or our curiosity or intrigued by their apparent simplicity, stores that achieve to make customers « pop in » to take a look are the ones that have mastered the art of visual merchandising.

-Visual merchandising is a highly ultilized platform applied by brands to promote a visual concept to its customers.
-Visual merchandisers are highly sought after, as they develop visual strategies and promote products, services in store and in catalogs, to excite and engage.
+Visual merchandising is a highly utilized platform applied by brands to promote a visual concept to its customers.
+Visual merchandisers are highly sought after, as they develop visual strategies and promote products, and services in-store and in catalogs, to excite and engage.
 This first point of contact is also known as silent selling.

-The modules offer a systemic training, a constant challenge for all students pacing each specific ability through individual assignments, teamwork and discovery of the industry.
-The practical application of the theoretical knowledge is warranted by field trips and workshops given by fashion, business, branding and marketing experts.
+The modules offer systemic training, a constant challenge for all students pacing each specific ability through individual assignments, teamwork and discovery of the industry.
+The practical application of the theoretical knowledge is warranted by field trips and workshops given by fashion, business, branding, and marketing experts.

-While the course is structured around unique module and learning experiences, the highlight is our faculty of skilled and motivated lecturers who come from more than 20 different countries.
-This veritable educational melting pot allows the students to benefit from different cultural perspectives which in turns stimulates their propensity to analyze and solve issues in creative and unconventional ways.
+While the course is structured around unique modules and learning experiences, the highlight is our faculty of skilled and motivated lecturers who come from more than 20 different countries.
+This veritable educational melting pot allows the students to benefit from different cultural perspectives which in turn stimulates their propensity to analyze and solve issues in creative and unconventional ways.